davidjoves/davidjoves/README.md

 </div>

 ### About me 🏃🏽
-- 🙌🏽 Aspiring Software Engineer with an interest in Algorithms and Machine Learning
+- 🙌🏽 Aspiring Software Engineer with an interest in Algorithms, Machine Learning and Computer Science Education
 - 🏫 AS in CS and Mathematics @ SDCCD '23 | BS in CS @ UCI
 - ⚙️ Currently exploring the <a href="https://www.kaggle.com/competitions/titanic" target="_blank"> Titanic - Machine Learning from Disaster dataset! </a>
 - 📱 Come check out my <a href="https://www.linkedin.com/in/david-joves/" target="_blank"> LinkedIn </a>